 - Arts Air: Dance critic Steve Sucato covers dance in Northeast Ohio and across the Midwest.

 - Culture Bot

-- Culture Rover: Promiscuous Cultural Criticism from historian and Northwestern University Professor Michael Kramer
+- Culture Rover: Promiscuous Cultural Criticism from historian and Middlebury professor Michael Kramer

 - Dance/USA “From the Green Room”

 - In Dance: Periodical published by the San Francisco-based Dancers’ Group

 - Performance Response Journal: A collection of responses to dance and performance in Chicago

 - Rogue Ballerina: Chicago-based dance insider Vicki Crain dishes on news and events around the City.

 - SeeChicagoDance: Critical reviews, previews, and interviews from the Chicago-based dance advocacy organization Audience Architects

 - Stance on Dance: National website “creating dialogue and community around dance.”